-Anatomy of your biceps
+Anatomy of the Biceps

 Here are five basic isolation lifts for your biceps that should be a part of your workout:

-- Dumbbell Curls – The same movement as the barbell curl but using individual dumbbells requires additional work and focus.
+- Dumbbell Curls – The same movement as the barbell curl, but using individual dumbbells requires additional work and focus.
 You can move each dumbbell up and down simultaneously or alternate each hand.

-- Incline Dumbbell Curls – Performing dumbbell curls while leaning back against an incline bench can add shape and a “peak” to your biceps thanks to the added stretch the angle provides.
+- Incline Dumbbell Curls – Performing dumbbell curls while leaning back against an incline bench can add shape and a “peak” to your biceps, thanks to the added stretch the angle provides.

-- Close Grip Chin Ups – While technically a compound movement (involving your shoulders) close grip chins allow for maximum stretch and maximum contraction of your biceps.
-Start or end your bicep training with this exercise to provide bicep focused stress and resistance.
+- Close Grip Chin Ups – While technically a compound movement (involving your shoulders), close grip chins allow for maximum stretch and maximum contraction of your biceps.
+Start or end your bicep training with this exercise to provide bicep-focused stress and resistance.

 - Rest one minute between sets.
 Resting only one minute between sets will help fatigue your biceps with each following set.
 The one-minute rest between sets also increases muscle pump and blood flow to your biceps.